cloudposse/atmos/website/docs/quick-start/vendor-components.md

   [vpc](https://github.com/cloudposse/terraform-aws-components/tree/main/modules/vpc)
   into the `components/terraform/vpc` folder

-The recommended way is to vendor the components is using Atmos Vendoring and the `atmos vendor pull` CLI command.
+__NOTE:__ The recommended way is to vendor the components using Atmos Vendoring and the `atmos vendor pull` CLI command.

 <br/>